The Ultimate Guide to Review Management for Dentists

 What this means for dentists and other healthcare professionals is that a strong online presence is necessary to remain competitive.
 And these days, websites simply aren't enough.

-Even if you set up an on-site blog, practice SEO for healthcare providers, and create social media profiles, the content you post can't compete with the abundance of consumer reviews and the weight they carry with prospective patients.
+Even if you set up an on-site blog, have a healthcare marketing strategy in place, and create social media profiles, the content you post can't compete with the abundance of consumer reviews and the weight they carry with prospective patients.